Approaching Neural Chinese Word Segmentation as a Low-Resource Machine Translation Task: Related Work

 \section{Related Work}

-CWS is often tackled as sequence labeling, where each input character is assigned a label showing how it is positioned relative to neighboring words \citep{xue-2003-chinese}.
-Most traditional approaches rely on conditional random fields or maximum entropy Markov models \citep{peng-etal-2004-chinese, ng-low-2004-chinese}. \citet{zhao-kit-2008-unsupervised} leverage unsupervised features to attain state-of-the-art results in the closed track, which we tie.
+Chinese segmentation is traditionally tackled as sequence labelling, which predicts whether each input character should be split from neighbouring characters \citep{xue-2003-chinese}.
+Earlier approaches relied on conditional random fields or maximum entropy Markov models \citep{peng-etal-2004-chinese, ng-low-2004-chinese}. \citet{zhao-kit-2008-unsupervised} leveraged unsupervised features to attain state-of-the-art results in the data-constrained track.

-Recent research shifted towards neural networks: feed-forward, recursive and convolutional \citep{zheng-etal-2013-deep, pei-etal-2014-max, chen-etal-2015-gated, chen-etal-2015-long, wang-xu-2017-convolutional}.
-Without external data, these do not surpass the best non-neural method, but they greatly reduce the hassle of feature engineering.
-Better representations for segments and characters, and incorporation of external data are studied too \citep{liu-etal-2016-exploring-segment, zhou-etal-2017-word, yang-etal-2017-neural-word}.
-By tuning model configurations, \citet{ma-etal-2018-state} achieve strong results.
-CWS can also be done through learning to score global word segmentation given characters \citep{zhang-clark-2007-chinese, zhang-clark-2011-syntactic, cai-zhao-2016-neural, cai-etal-2017-fast}.
-On top of this, \citet{wang-etal-2019-unsupervised-learning} prove that it is beneficial to integrate unsupervised segmentation.
-A concurrent work, which uses a modified Transformer for sequence tagging, achieves comparable results to SOTA too, but the model design is more complicated than ours \citep{duan-zhao-2020-attention}.
+Recent research has shifted towards neural networks: feed-forward, recurrent and convolutional \citep{zheng-etal-2013-deep, pei-etal-2014-max, chen-etal-2015-gated, chen-etal-2015-long, wang-xu-2017-convolutional}.
+Without external data, these models did not surpass the best non-neural method, but instead, provided great ease of data engineering.
+Researchers also studied better representations for segments and characters, as well as the incorporation of external resources \citep{liu-etal-2016-exploring-segment, zhou-etal-2017-word, yang-etal-2017-neural-word}.
+By carefully tuning model configurations, \citet{ma-etal-2018-state} achieved strong results.
+The task can also be done through learning to score global word segmentation schemes given characters \citep{zhang-clark-2007-chinese, zhang-clark-2011-syntactic, cai-zhao-2016-neural, cai-etal-2017-fast}.
+On top of this, \citet{wang-etal-2019-unsupervised-learning} proved that it is beneficial to integrate unsupervised segmentation.
+A recent work used a modified Transformer for sequence tagging to attain the same results as the state of the art \citep{duan-zhao-2020-attention}.